sebhermansen/GuritBladeModels/README.md

 Material layout is based on the typical design philosophy used to design typical modern wind turbine blades.
 Hence, the blade can be roughly divided into fiber-dominated regions, which are the spar caps and trailing + leading edge laminates.
 These utilize UD Glass-Fiber Reinforced Polymer (GFRP), UD Carbon-Fiber Reinforced Polymer (CFRP), biax GFRP, and triax GFRP.
+The material properties for the fiber materials are compiled from commerical software databases [3,4].
-Core regions consist of Gurit Kerdyn PET foam.
+Core regions consist of Gurit Kerdyn PET foam, with properties from certified datasheet [5].
 The glue material in the trailing edge is based on an epoxy glue.
 Materials are distributed into 563 sections and plies are divided into nominal thicknesses.